Dyalog/ride/docs/protocol.md

 E.g. a RIDE should send an [`Identify`](#Identify) message and then check that the application it's connected to is an interpreter or a process manager.
 If it finds the peer is another RIDE, it should close the connection.

 #Message set
+Each message type is described by an example.

 ##Sent from RIDE to an interpreter